Winter Weather Resources for Media

 TriMet partners with the Oregon Department of Transportation, the City of Portland and jurisdictions throughout the region to keep transit moving during a storm.
 TriMet works with these partners to prioritize the plowing, salting and sanding of our busiest routes.

 TriMet managers and operations staff closely monitor weather reports as a storm moves in.
 We coordinate with local partners to keep the roads open so buses and trains can operate.
-We have employees working around the clock to chain buses, prepare equipment and check high elevation routes to see if they’re safe for buses.
-TriMet even has a few of its own sanding trucks, and other vehicles equipped with plows, to augment the resources of our local and state transportation partners.
+We have employees working around the clock to chain buses, prepare equipment and check high-elevation routes to see if they’re safe for buses.
+TriMet even has a few of its own sanding trucks to augment the resources of our local and state transportation partners.

 Emergency Operations Center and coordination